IA (software): Additional software

 In 2014, a prototype vocal called "IA -Aria On the Planetes- α Type C" was released as a free trial version via a one-month-long feedback campaign.

-On June 27, 2014, a new add-on for IA, called IA Rocks, was released.
+On June 27, 2014, a new add-on for IA, called IA ROCKS, was released.
 Once imported into the Vocaloid 4, it was possible to cross-synthesis the two vocals.

 In January 2016, it was announced she would be released for CeVIO Creative Studio, receiving a talking vocal; this was released in 2018.

+In January 2026, a new version called "IA :[R] -Aria On the Planetes-" was released for Vocaloid 6.

 Marketing

-Information on IA was released much more slowly than the average Vocaloid.
-Her promotions have taken the approach to make her seem otherworldly and mysterious.
+Information on IA was released much more slowly than the average Vocaloid, with her promotions being seemingly otherworldly and mysterious.

 The licensing for IA is slightly different than past Vocaloids.
 Unlike some past Vocaloids, users can use her image on CDs, flyers and posters without requesting permission, although some consent from the company is needed for greater use of her image.
 This is a departure from past Vocaloids such as Crypton Future Media, which requires permission for use of their Vocaloids' images on things such as CDs, flyers and posters.